 When changing authentication realms, a subject leaves the current SSO realm.
 The new SSO realm might apply to different applications, and use a different authentication process.
 For AM, logging in to a new realm means logging out of the current realm.

-When a user interactively changes realms through the AM console, AM offers the option of logging out of the current realm to log in to the new realm, or choosing to remain logged in to the current realm.
+When a user interactively changes realms through the AM admin UI, AM offers the option of logging out of the current realm to log in to the new realm, or choosing to remain logged in to the current realm.

 The result depends on the user’s choice: